Diogo-Sousa-Rodrigues/Aplicacao_Menu_Fit/README.md

 - Story Points: 1S+2M + 8S(only some tasks) + 1M(only some tasks)

 ##### Sprint Review
-- Analysis:
+- Analysis: Overall very good.
+Some improvements to do in QA.

-- Story Points:
+- Story Points: 7S + 2M

-- Version:
+- Version: 0.1

-- Client analysis:
+- Client analysis: pleased with the application.

 - Conclusions:

 ##### Sprint Retrospective